- 481 audio reels

 Dale A. Olsen was born in 1941 in Albert Lea, Minnesota.
 He received both a Bachelor’s degree in 1964 and Master’s degree in 1966 from the University of Minnesota, where he studied Historical Musicology and Flute Performance, and received his Doctorate degree in 1973 from the University of California, Los Angeles.

 The Dale A. Olsen Collection consists of over 800 audio and visual items that span Dr. Olsen’s career as a researcher and educator from 1965 to 2007.
-The collection includes 469 reel-to-reels, 244 cassette tapes, and 156 video tapes of a variety of music from Japan, China, Indonesia, Persia, Africa, Ireland, South America, the Caribbean, and North America.
-While most of the recordings chronicle Dr. Olsen’s extensive fieldwork in South America with the Japanese immigrants and Warao Indians, other recordings include concerts by FSU world music ensembles, student and guest lectures, other special events and ceremonies, private gatherings at home, and even a handful of commercial recordings.
-About 80 of the reel-to-reel recordings were actually used as audio examples for Olsen’s study of the connection of indigenous tribes to their environment, Music of the Warao of Venezuela: Song People of the Rain Forest, winner of the 1997 Alan P. Merriam Prize for "Most Outstanding
+They contain a variety of music from Japan, China, Indonesia, Persia, Africa, Ireland, South America, the Caribbean, and North America.
+While most of the recordings chronicle Dr. Olsen’s extensive fieldwork in South America with Japanese immigrants and Warao Indians, other recordings include concerts by FSU world music ensembles, student and guest lectures, other special events and ceremonies, private gatherings at home, and even a handful of commercial recordings.
+About 80 of the reel-to-reel recordings were actually used as audio examples for Olsen’s study of the connection of indigenous tribes to their environment, Music of the Warao of Venezuela: Song People of the Rain Forest, winner of the 1997 Alan P. Merriam Prize for “Most Outstanding Book in Ethnomusicology.”

-Book in Ethnomusicology.”
 Not only was Dr. Olsen a devoted researcher, he was also an avid performer on several of the recordings in the collection.
-His many talents can be heard on a range of instruments including the Japanese shakuhachi – for which he actually received a shihan diploma from a Japanese sensei – the Irish transverse flute, the English recorder, as well as a long list of indigenous South American instruments.
-The most interesting part of the collection is its cultural diversity.
+His many talents can be heard on a range of instruments including the Japanese shakuhachi (for which he received a shihan diploma), the Irish transverse flute, the English recorder, and a long list of indigenous South American instruments.

-Dr. Olsen has been published over one hundred times, including seven books; edited Music of Latin America (Study Guide in series "Sounds of the World"); co-edited Volume 2 of the Garland Encyclopedia of World Music with Dan Sheehy; and was the recording review editor for Ethnomusicology.
+Dr. Olsen has been published over one hundred times, including seven books; he edited Music of Latin America; co-edited volume of the Garland Encyclopedia of World Music with Dan Sheehy; and was the recording review editor for Ethnomusicology.
 A number of his articles have appeared in the Journal of the American Musical Instrument Society, Asian Music Journal, Ethnomusicology, Latin American Music Review, College Music Symposium, Journal of Latin American Lore, Worlds of Music, and elsewhere.